-When will GRI 13 come into effect?
+3. When will GRI 13 come into effect?

-The effective date for GRI 13: Agriculture, Aquaculture and Fishing Sectors 2022 is 1 January 2024, which means its usage is required by organizations in the agriculture, aquaculture and fishing sectors for all material published after this date.
+The effective date for GRI 13: Agriculture, Aquaculture and Fishing Sectors 2022 is 1 January 2024, which means its usage is required by organizations in the agriculture, aquaculture and fishing sectors reporting in accordance with the GRI Standards for all material published after this date.

 This effective date allows sufficient time for reporters to incorporate GRI 13 into their materiality considerations and start collecting data for any topics and/or disclosures they may not be reporting on yet.

-As an agriculture, aquaculture or fishing organization, do I need to use any GRI Standards other than GRI 13?
+4. As an agriculture, aquaculture or fishing organization, do I need to use any GRI Standards other than GRI 13?